5 questions to ask about your credit card merchant account

 As one key aspect of data security, you should feel confident that the merchant account provider you select will be able to provide you excellent customer service whenever you’re open for business.
 Peak operating time for many retailers and restaurants is at night and over the weekend, during which time some processors have at least a limited support team on call.
-If having access to after-hours support is important to keeping your payments processing running smoothly and securely, make sure you choose a processor that offers live 24/7 support.
+If having access after-hours support is important to keeping your payments processing running smoothly and securely, make sure you choose a processor that offers live 24/7 support.
 Plus, how are they available?
 You may have a preference about how you talk to your support team.

-#3: How is your merchant account going to help your business thrive and grow?
+#3: What technology is your merchant account going to provide you?